By Tim Lambert

 To ease the flow of traffic into Chichester West, North and South gates were demolished in 1773.
 Eastgate was demolished in 1783.

-There were some improvements to Chichester during the 18th century.
+There were some improvements to Chichester during the Georgian era.
 In 1726 four clocks were added to the cross.
 Chichester gained its first theatre in 1764.
 It opened in an old warehouse in Theatre Street.
-In 1791 a purpose built theatre was erected there.
+In 1791 a purpose-built theatre was erected there.
 In 1779 Chichester gained its first bank.
-Then in 1791 an Act of Parliament set up a body of men called the Paving Commissioners.
-They had power to pave and clean the streets and to remove 'nuisances' such as overhanging shop signs and bay windows that obstructed narrow alleys.
+Then in 1791, an Act of Parliament set up a body of men called the Paving Commissioners.
+They had the power to pave and clean the streets and to remove 'nuisances' such as overhanging shop signs and bay windows that obstructed narrow alleys.

-Chichester was a town of craftsmen working in their own workshops with an apprentice.
-There were carpenters, bricklayers and glaziers, blacksmiths, wheelwrights, coopers, saddlers, tailors and shoemakers.
+Georgian Chichester was a town of craftsmen working in their own workshops with an apprentice.
+There were carpenters, bricklayers, and glaziers, blacksmiths, wheelwrights, coopers, saddlers, tailors, and shoemakers.
 There were also bakers, brewers and grocers and gunsmiths and clay pipe makers.
-On the other hand the old industry of needle making died out completely by the end of the century.
+On the other hand, the old industry of needle making died out completely by the end of the century.

 In 1750 a grocer named Mr. Shippam opened a warehouse in West Street.
 He sold cheese and meat to the navy in nearby Portsmouth.
 In 1782 he opened a shop in East Street.